dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/overview/index.md

     .NET Framework 4 is a Windows-only version of .NET and is considered a Windows Operating System component.
 This version of Windows Forms is distributed with .NET Framework.

-This Desktop Guide is written for Windows Forms on .NET 6.
+This Desktop Guide is written for Windows Forms on .NET 5 and later versions.
 For more information about the .NET Framework version of Windows Forms, see [Windows Forms for .NET Framework](../../../framework/winforms/index.yml?view=netframeworkdesktop-4.8&preserve-view=true).

 ## Introduction